 30 Weird Food Photos That Will Shock You Before Every Bite

-But sadly, it works the other way too.
+But… it can go the other way too.

-Bored Panda has put together a wild collection of the worst food fails ever shared online.
-This list of viral food disasters is not for the faint of stomach.
-So, if you were about to eat something—maybe wait a few minutes.
+Bored Panda put together a totally wild list of the worst viral food disasters ever posted online.
+Warning: this list is not for weak stomachs.
+So if you’re about to eat lunch… maybe wait a sec.

-Scroll down to see the most unforgettable gross food photos, vote for the ones that made you gag, and feel free to drop your own food horror stories in the comments!
+Scroll down to see the craziest gross food pics, vote for the ones that made you gag, and drop your own food horror stories in the comments.
+And if you’re into viral food trends, funny food content, or just love a good laugh, this list is totally worth your time.

 I Noticed A Piece Of Broccoli On My Plate That I Thought Looked Like An Opossum Face So I Used It To Make A Little Food Opossum